tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 ![](/images/posts/2017-06-02/desk.jpg)
 _The desk I do most of my writing at.
 Not the world’s most impressive setup but it works for me._

-When you’re writing you need to constantly fight to fight the tendency to let perfection be the enemy of good enough.
-[Imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is just as real for technical writing as it is for software development—perhaps even more so.
+When you’re writing, you need to constantly fight to fight the tendency to let perfection be the enemy of good enough.
+[Imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is just as real for technical writing as it is for software development—perhaps even more so—and no one is immune.

-I’ve written some things I’m proud of and some things I’m not, but what I regret most are the article drafts that have died on my hard drive, or the article ideas that never materialized because I didn’t think I could write about a topic as well as someone else had.
+Personally, I’ve written some things I’m proud of and some things I’m not, but what I regret most are the article drafts that have died on my hard drive, or the article ideas that never materialized because I didn’t think I could write about a topic as well as someone else had.

-When you start to feel like that, step back for a moment and remember that, with technical content, you’re not writing for a newspaper, a magazine, or for a novel; you’re writing for developers, and developers usually aren’t looking for world-class prose.
-They’re looking for straight-to-the-point content that tells them what they need to know.
+When you start to feel like that, step back for a moment and remember that, with technical content, you’re not writing for a newspaper, a magazine, or for a novel—you’re writing for developers, and developers usually aren’t looking for world-class prose; they’re looking for straight-to-the-point content that tells them what they need to know.

 ## Tip #2: Get to the point